rubensworks/PhD-Thesis/content/storing/evaluation.md

 #### Experimental Setup

 As mentioned before in [](#storing_related-work-benchmarks), we evaluate our approach using the BEAR benchmark.
-We chose for this benchmark because it provides a complete set of tools and data for benchmarking RDF versioning systems, containing datasets, queries and easy-to-use engines to compare with.
+We chose this benchmark because it provides a complete set of tools and data for benchmarking RDF versioning systems, containing datasets, queries and easy-to-use engines to compare with.

 We extended the existing BEAR implementation for the evaluation of offsets.